CodingGriffin/Terean-Fullstack/PROJECT_TODO.md

 - `PATCH /admin/disable_user/{username}` - Toggle user disabled status

 All require auth_level 3 (admin) but have no admin interface in the React app.

-### Endpoints with Inconsistent Naming
-- `/process2dP` and `/process2dS` - Only used in Quick2dPForm and Quick2dSForm components
-- These should follow REST conventions like `/process/2d-p` and `/process/2d-s`

 ## 2. Potential Bugs & Error-Prone Areas